Thyroid Function Test

 For a more detailed thyroid analysis have a look at our Thyroid Plus Screen which also tests for Anti-TPO Antibody Status and Levels, used to detect autoimmune thyroid diseases such as Hashimoto’s thyroiditis and Grave’s disease.

 How do I get my results?

-Your results will usually be ready in 2-3 days.
+Your results will usually be ready in 5 working days.
 Melio Health are our labs and diagnostics partner, in your appointment the nurse will register you with them in order for your sample to be tracked, and for the doctors to be able to analyse your results.